NumberSigmaTafKsee/LV2-Gamma/README.md

 # there are things that can be improved on Gamma and Stk
 * It is not my library so I do not really do it
 * It need aligned memory for the allocator
-* It would be good to compute frames at a time
+* It would be good to compute frames at a time and it can be optimized by compiler or openmp simd
 * I would prefer it use FFTW3 because it is simply what I have all the code for and it already is portable to Cuda like that